enigmAsad/ENIGMA/frontend/FRONTEND.md

 - **Hero Section**: Mission statement and CTAs.
 "Apply Now" button is disabled if admissions are closed.
 - **How It Works**: Explains the evaluation phases (Phase 1, Phase 2, Cryptographic Audit).
 - **Trust Signals**: Highlights Blind Evaluation, Transparency, and Cryptographic Proof.
+- **Student CTA**: Provides direct link to the student login/dashboard when authenticated.

 ### 2. Application Form (`/apply/page.tsx`)
 Secure interface for applicant submissions.
 - **Admission Enforcement**: The page first checks if admissions are open.
 If closed, it displays a message; otherwise, it renders the form.
 - **Form Sections**: Personal Information, Academic Information, Essay, Achievements.
+- **Authentication**: Requires an active student session; unauthenticated users are redirected to the student login flow.
-- **Validation**: Comprehensive client-side validation for all required fields (name, email, GPA, test scores, essay/achievements length).
+- **Validation**: Comprehensive client-side validation for all required fields (name, GPA, test scores, essay/achievements length).
+Email is derived from the authenticated student profile.
 - **UX**: On success, displays an Application ID and auto-redirects to the status page.

 ### 3. Status & Results Viewer (`/status/page.tsx`)